Ragged school: Birth of the London Ragged School Union

-In 1840, the London City Mission used the term "ragged" in its Annual Report to describe their establishment of five schools for 570 children.
-In the report, it stated that their schools had been formed exclusively for children "raggedly clothed", meaning children in worn-out clothes who rarely had shoes and did not own sufficient clothing suitable to attend any other kind of school.
+In 1840, the London City Mission used the term "ragged" in its Annual Report to describe its establishment of five schools for 570 children.
+The report stated that the schools had been formed exclusively for children "raggedly clothed", meaning children in worn-out clothes who rarely had shoes and did not own sufficient clothing suitable to attend any other school.
 By 1844, there were at least 20 free schools for the poor, maintained through the generosity of community philanthropists, the volunteers working with their local churches, and the organisational support of the London City Mission.
 During this time, it was suggested that it would be beneficial to establish an official organisation or society to share resources and promote their common cause.

-Then in April 1844 the London Ragged School Union was founded during a meeting of four men to pray for the city's poor children.
-Starey, the secretary of Field Lane school, was present along with Locke, Moutlon and Morrison, and they formed a steering committee to address the social welfare needs of the community.
+Then, in April 1844, the London Ragged School Union was founded during a meeting of four men to pray for the city's poor children.
+Starey, the secretary of Field Lane school, was present along with Locke, Moutlon, and Morrison, and they formed a steering committee to address the social welfare needs of the community.
 On 11 April 1844, at 17 Ampton Street off London's Grays Inn Road, they facilitated a public meeting to determine local interest, research feasibility, and establish structure.
 This was the birth of the London Ragged School Union.
 Mr Locke called for more help in keeping the schools open.
 Many petitions for funding and grants were made to Parliament to assist with educational reform.
-He asked the government to give more thought to preventing crime, rather than punishing the wrongdoers, and said the latter course only made the young criminals worse.
+He asked the government to give more thought to preventing crime, rather than punishing the wrongdoers and said the latter course only made the young criminals worse.